SFGLab/MultiMM/README.md

 - Efficient simulation of chromatin interactions using 3D conformations.
 - Can simulate the scales of nucleosomes, TADs, compartments, chromosomal territories and interactions with lamina.
 Scalable simulations across different force fields and resolution levels.
 - Compatible with modern GPU-accelerated simulation libraries.
 CPU acceleration can also be done.
+- Possibility of creation of ensembles of 3D structures of chromatin.

 ## About Operating Systems